wesleydeal/wesleydeal.github.io/content/now.md

 draft = false
 +++

 How did you get here?
-I don't even link to this page yet?
+I don't even link to this page yet.

 {% blockquote(author="Derek Silvers",url="https://nownownow.com/about") %}
 a website with a link that says "now" goes to a page that tells you what this person is focused on at this point in their life.
 For short, we call it a "now page".